Heritage Management

 Cultural Value

 The North Yorkshire Moors Railway is a vast repository of skills, knowledge and enthusiasm associated with the railways.
-A strong culture of steam and heritage diesel nostalgia pervades the Railway, and the restored stations evoke for the visitor a sense of stepping back in time and a chance to both take part in a moving image of our past.
+A strong culture of steam and heritage diesel nostalgia pervades the Railway, and the restored stations evoke for the visitor a sense of stepping back in time and a chance to take part in a moving image of our past.
 The Railway both celebrates and commemorates the history of railways and its involvement in the life of the local community.

 It is an outstanding representation of an historic railway, and provides an exceptional example of balancing conservation and authenticity concerns with continuing use of its sites and resources.